plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### LocaleSettings<a name="frontend_models_localesettings"></a>

-session storage model for locale settings
+The session storage model for locale settings.

 #### Namespace